LucasD11/vim-more-sensible/README.md

 - Enable mouse.
 - Enable line numbers.
 - Mark column with the length of 80 and 120.
+- Using system clipboard

 ## Installation

+Add line below to your `init.vim` file.

 ```
 Plug 'LucasD11/vim-more-sensible'